Was advised to stay in the car.

 Also from the 1950s (with a kinaalda ceremony from 11.31, including more sand painting—and yet another classic use of the incongruous Hollywoodesque soundtrack!):

-And an excerpt from Kinaalda: a Navajo rite of passage (Lena Carr, 2000):
+Watch out too for Kinaalda: a Navajo rite of passage (Lena Carr, 2000).

 Starting again, here’s Between two worlds (1958)—shamelessly whitewashing the impact of government intrusion: